lyubenov1/Techie/README.md

 ### Products page sample № 1
 Smooth transition change of main picture when hovering over one of the thumbnail images.
 Comparing option with other products of the same category.
 Rating and reviewing.
-Similar products auto sliding nav.
+Similar products.

 <img src="src/main/resources/static/images/products_sample_1.png" alt="Product page">